TripleTen Academic Catalog

 Attendance Policy – All Programs

-This institution's policy on attendance tracking in an asynchronous setting is based on the premise that regular interaction with the content by the student, as well as regular and substantive interaction with instructors, tutors, and fellow students, has significant value in the learning process.
+This institution's policy on attendance tracking in an asynchronous setting is based on the premise that regular interaction with the content by the student, as well as regular and substantive interaction with coaches, tutors, and fellow students, has significant value in the learning process.

 The student must demonstrate regular and substantive interaction, defined as demonstrating engagement with the materials for approximately 20 hours per week, and: